 - Leadership: how do we balance a command-and-control leadership in a one-to-many structure with a search-and-amplify "laddership" of an emergent, many-to-many network?

-Commemorating Gandhi's birthday, we held a series of conversations around "Law of Love" in October, and following that, we are ready to host a week-long Pod, with one day dedicated to each of these five sectors of society.
-We will also be joined by couple of remarkable guest speakers -- Michael Nagler, Rajni Bakshi and Kazuya Ishii who are Gandhian scholars, social change luminaries and love warriors.
+Commemorating Gandhi's birthday, we held a series of conversations around "Law of Love" last year, which inspired us to explore these five sectors of society more deeply.
+Past Pods have also included remarkable guest speakers -- like Michael Nagler, Rajni Bakshi and Kazuya Ishii who are Gandhian scholars, social change luminaries and love warriors.